February 6, 2020

 Headaches and Migraines

-Headaches and migraines are two of the most common low barometric pressure effects on the body.
-Neurologist in chief at New York-Presbyterian Hospital/Weill Cornell Medical Center, Dr. Matthew Fink explained that low barometric pressure can actually cause migraines and headaches.
-This is due to the difference in pressure between the air and the sinuses.
 Studies have found that when patients who experience migraines kept a log for a year, the most commonly noted change was that of the barometric pressures, as recorded by their local weather station.
 The findings of the study showed that there was a direct correlation between lower barometric pressure and the onset of the migraine.

 Joint Pain

-Joint pain is another important low barometric pressure effect on the body.
-In a study by Tufts-New England Medical Center in Boston, patients with knee osteoarthritis found a link between the changes in barometric pressure increased the severity of their knee pain.
-Studies suggest that the dropping barometric pressure impacts the viscosity of the fluid which lines joint sacs or that the change in pressure impacts pain responses of the nerve endings.
-The Weather Channel further adds that with these changes in barometric pressure and cold weather, the importance to warm up before outside activity is critical.
+Studies suggest that dropping barometric pressure impacts the viscosity of the fluid that lines joint sacs and/or that the change in pressure impacts pain responses of the nerve endings.
+The Weather Channel further adds that with these changes in barometric pressure and cold weather, the importance of warming up before outside activity is critical.

 Blood Pressure

 Think about it: blood moves through the body using pressure created by the heart.
-So in a way, it would only make sense that air pressure would impact our internal systems.
+So, in a way, it would only make sense that air pressure would impact our internal systems.
 This is one of the most common examples of high or low barometric pressure effects on the body.

 According to biometeorologist Jennifer Vanos, Ph.D., when the barometric pressure drops, so does your blood pressure.
 When we look at trends in blood pressure screenings, blood pressure is usually higher in the winter when the temperature is lower because your blood vessels are more narrow.